SenseLogic/LINGUI/README.md

 *   [Reverso](http://www.reverso.net/text_translation.aspx)
 *   [Yandex](https://translate.yandex.com)

-### Definition extraction
+### Constant mirroring

-When the `--extract` option is used, all constants definitions declared before the first function of each `.ld` file are extracted into their `.ld` definition files.
+When the `--mirror` option is used :

+*   all constants declared before the first function are sorted in the same order as in the source language;
+*   any missing constant is automatically added, using the translations provided the `.ld` definition files.

 ### Definition picking